seasketch/geoprocessing/website/docs/tutorials/newproject.md

 - Look at other SeaSketch Reports
 - Use a design [template](https://docs.google.com/document/d/1Qe7pZYmwg7ggRY9ocu3tpdTQkvuIHMr38wLxrjSitpU/edit?usp=sharing).
 This one asks common questions and is a good place to capture decisions.

-### Build Something Simple
+### Start Simple

 The geoprocessing framework is a set of building blocks.
 Which ones you use are up to you.
-If your planning process is simple:
+If your planning process can start simple:

 - a single planning boundary or none at all
 - straightforward objectives